 This section pertains to dental benefits covered by the Health Benefit Program, NOT the Dental Benefit Program.
-Questions about dental coverage should be directed to the HR Service Center.
-All Services in this Section must be provided in the Tier 1 Network.
+Questions about dental coverage should be directed to the Caregiver Office Service Center.
+All services in this section must be provided in the Tier 1 Network.

-- 1. Dental procedures such as implants, root canals, crowns, caps, re-implantation, etc., are NOT covered under the HBP even if they are recommended because of minor accident or injury.
+- Dental procedures such as surgical removal of impacted teeth, implants, root canals, crowns, caps, re-implantation, etc., are NOT covered under the HBP even if they are recommended because of minor accident or injury.
 The Medical Management Department will review cases of severe trauma resulting in mandibular/maxillary fractures, in which major reconstruction is required within one year of the accident or injury, prior to services being rendered. - 2.
-Dental Implants: Dental implants are covered under the HBP when ALL of the following conditions are met: - Implants are determined to be clinically appropriate and the medical need is primarily caused by a specific medical condition e.g., congenitally missing teeth or major trauma resulting in mandibular/ maxillary fractures.
-If clinical appropriateness is determined due to an accident or within one year of major trauma resulting in mandibular/maxillary fractures the patient MUST have been a HBP member at the time of the accident or injury to be eligible for coverage.
+Dental Implants: Dental implants are covered under the HBP when ALL of the following conditions are met: - Implants are determined to be medically necessary, and the medical need is primarily caused by a specific medical condition e.g., congenitally missing teeth or major trauma resulting in mandibular/ maxillary fractures.
+If medical necessity is determined due to an accident or within one year of major trauma resulting in mandibular/maxillary fractures the patient MUST have been a HBP member at the time of the accident or injury to be eligible for coverage.
 Congenitally missing teeth are covered for dental implant replacement. - 3.
-Surgical Extraction for Soft or Bony Dental Impactions: - Surgical extraction for impacted teeth surgically removed is covered at 100%.
-Treatment for non-impactions, which entails pulling of the teeth, is covered by the member's Dental Benefit Program.
-For example, if all four of an employee's wisdom teeth need removed, and only two are impacted, the HBP covers the two teeth that are surgically removed.
-The other two are covered under the Dental Program.
-We recommend that you consult with your dentist and/or doctor before receiving treatment.
+Anesthesia for dental procedures is only covered in cases where anesthesia is necessary to do dental work that is required because of a specific underlying medical condition.
+To check if services are covered, members or their provider can contact Aetna to complete a predetermination of benefit coverage before scheduling a procedure.
+All anesthesia must be done in the Tier 1 Network.